 top of page

-In a recent article for On Wisconsin Magazine, journalist Jessica Steinhoff tells the story of Fawaz's career trajectory, from a teenage superhero comic book fan to a nationally recognized popular culture scholar.
+In a 2022 article for On Wisconsin Magazine, journalist Jessica Steinhoff tells the story of Fawaz's career trajectory, from a teenage superhero comic book fan to an internationally recognized queer popular culture scholar.
 You can read the story here.

 News & Events